TRADING CRITIQUE LOGO

 By following these steps, you will get hands-on trading experience without the stress of losing money, giving you the confidence to move into live markets when you are ready.

 Paper trading is a great way to practice without risking real money.
 Whether you are just starting or testing a new strategy, these platforms make it easy to learn how the market works.
-In 2026, three platforms stand out for offering the best paper trading experience.
+Three platforms stand out for offering the best paper trading experience.

 Interactive brokers – Best for advanced traders